Capello backs Ancelotti for Azzurri role

 Despite his own experience on the international scene with England and Russia, Capello ruled himself out of leading his country, but highlighted Ancelotti as a top candidate.

-"I've done my duty with international teams," he is quoted by Quotidiano Sportivo.
+"I've done my duty with international teams," he was quoted by Quotidiano Sportivo.

 "Ancelotti is the right age, has great experience and is only missing a job like this to be complete."